 Book your trip today!
 Download the MetroNow!
 On Demand app now from the iOS App Store or Google Play!

 As part of the Reinventing Metro plan, Metro has the exciting opportunity to provide regional transit access to neighborhoods that historically have not had access to public transportation.
 Throughout 2021 and early 2022, Metro has been developing an accessible, on-demand and localized mobility service for all, including connections to Metro's network of more than 40 fixed bus routes.

-Previously referred to as "Mobility On-Demand," this service will be called MetroNow!, with two zones planned to launch pilot service on May 22, 2023 in the Springdale/Sharonville zone, with the Northgate zone to follow soon after (see below).
+Previously referred to as "Mobility On-Demand," this service is called MetroNow!, with two zones planned to launch pilot service on in the Springdale/Sharonville zone, with the Northgate zone to follow soon after (see below).
 Following these initial pilot launches, Metro will roll out several additional service zones.